elastic/apm-agent-php/README.md

-# PHP agent for Elastic APM Server
+# Elastic APM Agent for PHP

 The official PHP agent for [Elastic APM](https://www.elastic.co/products/apm).
 This agent is a PHP extension that must be installed in your PHP environment.